The Liverpool Cathedral

 Echo and Business Post Regional Business Awards

 On Thursday, June 20 this year at the magnificent Anglican Cathedral, Liverpool, we will celebrate and honour the very best in the city region’s business community.
-So now it is with great pleasure, pride and huge anticipation that I ask you to please prepare your entries.

 The Liverpool Echo – Merseyside’s best-selling newspaper and a digital brand experiencing extraordinary audience growth – is delighted once again to be the official media host of the Regional Business Awards.